yesodweb/yesodweb.com-content/blog/2014/10/classy-base-prelude.md

 So the only practical option I know of is to focus on #2.
 Being able to write generic code is an important issue in of itself.
-Programmers in most other mainstream languages write code that operates on multiple data structures of a particular shape, But Haskell programmers are still specializing a lot of their interfaces.
+Programmers in most other mainstream languages write code that operates on multiple data structures of a particular shape, but Haskell programmers are still specializing a lot of their interfaces.

 ## Lists are holding Haskell back